Cray-HPE/docs-csm/upgrade/1.2/Stage_3.md

 **IMPORTANT:**

->During this stage there will be a brief approximately 5 minute window where pods with PVCs will not be able to migrate between nodes.
-This is due to a redeployment of the ceph csi provisioners into namespaces to accomodate the newer charts and a better upgrade strategy.
+> During this stage there will be a brief (approximately 5 minutes) window where pods with PVCs will not be able to migrate between nodes.
+This is due to a redeployment of the Ceph csi provisioners into namespaces to accommodate the newer charts and a better upgrade strategy.

 Run `csm-upgrade.sh` to deploy upgraded CSM applications and services: